0xHamy/0xhamy-cybersci-2025/README.md

 Can you find the C2 server & hijjack it?

-We need to hack the hackers and steal their database.
+We need to hack the hackers server.

 Executable_download_link_here